devpi/devpi/doc/userman/devpi_commands.rst

       -c, --create     create an index
       --delete         delete an index
-      -l, --list       list indexes for the logged in user
+      -l, --list       list indexes for the logged in user --no-projects    when showing the index data, don't include projects

     generic options:
       --debug          show debug messages including more info on server requests